Can you throw a punch?

 I mean a real punch.
 If some punk started a fight with you on the street, could you throw a punch with enough power and accuracy to turn the lights off for that soon-to-be-sorry-punk-bitch?

 I’m talking about a real man’s punch.
 Not a feeble, half-hearted slap, or running at your attacker with arms circulating like a windmill.

 If you’ve got fists clenched and you’re thumping your chest right now shouting “Fuck Yeah”, then good for you.
 You’ve passed punching 101.

-However, most people aren’t that confident and thoughts of self-doubt would shadow over their ability to defend themselves.
+However, most people aren’t that confident, and thoughts of self-doubt would shadow their ability to defend themselves.
 If this is you, don’t worry.
 With enough practice, you can learn how to throw a knockout punch.

 It’s Not All About Strength